PLEASE NOTE due to strikes trains will not be running on the Derwent Valley line to and from Matlock Bath on Saturday 30 September.

 - All rides are 1 token per person to ride.

-Also, the Hook-A-Duck stall price has been frozen at £3.50 a go.
+The Hook-A-Duck stall price is £4 a go.
 For that you win any prize on the stall - there are no catches - it is prize every time.

 Am I guaranteed a parking place in Matlock Bath?

 Unfortunately not.
 Car parks at Matlock Bath Station (DE4 3NS) and on Temple Road (DE4 3NR) can be full by 5pm or even earlier.
 Please allow plenty of time for your journey, arrive early, please park considerately and be prepared to use the Park & Ride, which operates on Firework Saturdays only.
-Additional parking in Matlock Bath itself can often be found at the Gulliver's attraction on Temple Road (DE4 3PG).
+Additional parking in Matlock Bath itself can often be found at the Gulliver's attraction on Temple Road (DE4 3PG) and at Masson Mills (DE4 3PY).

 So what are my parking options?